netboxlabs/orb-agent/README.md

  ```

  ## Configuration samples
- [Here](./docs/config_samples.md) you can find a sample collections on how you can configure orb agent to collect network information.
+[Here](./docs/config_samples.md) you can find sample configurations showing how to configure the orb agent to collect network information.

 ## Required Notice